Camille Kostek Goes Pantsless, Spreads Legs In Nothing But A Buccaneers Jersey

 That photo was in color and featured her wearing what appeared to be the same bright red jersey with tiny, cheeky black bottoms.
 She wore her long, blond hair down and gave a sultry over the shoulder look while holding a football in her left hand.

-“Football pants are for the boys,” Camille captioned it.
+"Football pants are for the boys," Camille wrote in the caption.